HIGHLIGHTS-Tennis-Wimbledon day five | Technology

 - United Kingdom

-Highlights on day five of the Wimbledon tennis championships on Wednesday (all times GMT): 1007 PLAY UNDERWAY
+Highlights on day five of the Wimbledon tennis championships on Wednesday (all times GMT): 1138 OSTAPENKO THROUGH IN THREE SETS

+Former French Open champion Jelena Ostapenko fought back to beat Romania's Irina-Camelia Begu 3-6 6-1 6-1 and move into the fourth round.
+1007 PLAY UNDER WAY

 Play began under cloudy skies at Wimbledon, with the temperature hovering around 18 degrees Celsius (64.4 degrees Fahrenheit).
 READ MORE: